Chipangali: Exhibits

 From the entrance, to the left a visitor walks through the enclosures of the mammals.
 And to the right there is the Barry Wilson Aviary, dedicated to the late son of Chipangali founders.
-The aviary is home to flamingos, peacocks, eagles, owls, and other different types of birds.
-Then there is the Carnivores section with a number of lions and a few leopards.
+The aviary is home to different types of birds.
+Then there is the Carnivores section with a high number of lions and a few leopards.
 In the carnivores section you can view the lions and leopards at a very close range but they will be enclosed in a fence.
 You can also get a better view of the lions from the Judith lookout.
-There is also an enclosure for monkeys and there are many beautiful monkeys in the cages.
-Other exhibits include fetus of different animals and snakes.
+There is also an enclosure for monkeys and there are many monkeys in the cages.